chiaracapuano/WhatToWatch/README.md

 ### Docker

 Two containers are built and run:
-* Flask app container
+* Flask app container in the folder **docker_files**
-* Postgres DB container -> *not needed for the Kubernetes deployment*, but for the containers linkage: the containers are linked together simply becuase I was curious to know if I could make it work.
+* Postgres DB container in the folder **psql** -> *not needed for the Kubernetes deployment*, but for the containers linkage: the containers are linked together simply becuase I was curious to know if I could make it work.

+The folder contains the main and the other pieces of code that make the app: this measure is necessary to reduce the size of the container.

 #### Postgres DB container